Coinductive proof search for polarized logic with applications to full intuitionistic propositional logic: Applications to intuitionistic propositional logic with all connectives

-For the converse property (faithfulness), we need to understand better the image of the negative translation, which we will call the \emph{$*$-fragment} of $\PIL$.
-Consider the following subclass of formulas in $\PIL$:\ The positive $\circ$-formulas are separated because they are useful to define $\circ$-formulas $R$, which are either atoms $a^-$ or positive $\circ$-formulas $P$.
-A $*$-formula $N$ is a negative formula; a positive $\circ$-formula $P$ is a positive formula; a $\circ$-formula $R$ is a right formula.
-The negative translation, at the level of formulas, is a bijection from intuitionistic formulas to $*$-formulas, from positive intuitionistic formulas to positive $\circ$-formulas; and from right intuitionistic formulas to $\circ$-formulas.
-The respective inverse maps are denoted $\fgt{\cdot}$: they just erase the polarity shifts and the minus sign from atoms.
+In order to strengthen the previous proposition and argue about other properties, we need to understand better its image, which we will call the \emph{$\untsymb$-fragment} of $\copil$.
+Consider the following subclasses of \pipl-formulas:\ An $\untsymb$-formula is a negative formula; a positive $\urtsymb$-formula is a positive formula; an $\urtsymb$-formula is a right formula.
+The names of these subclasses of formulas make sense in that, for any formula $A$, $\unt A$ is an $\untsymb$-formula, for any positive formula $P$, $\urt P$ is a positive $\urtsymb$-formula and, for any right formula $R$, $\urt R$ is an $\urtsymb$-formula, easily established by induction over \ipl\ formulas.
+We already knew that the two translations of \ipl\ formulas are right inverses of the forgetful map.
+But if we restrict their codomain to these subclasses, an easy induction on formulas also shows that those restrictions are left inverses to the respective forgetful maps, obtained by restricting the domain accordingly, in symbols, this is just: for every $\untsymb$-formula $N$, $\unt{\fgt N}=N$, for every positive $\urtsymb$-formula $P$, $\urt{\fgt P}=P$ and for every $\urtsymb$-formula $R$, $\urt{\fgt R}=R$.
+For this, we also establish that, for any positive $\urtsymb$-formula $P$, $\fgt P$ is a positive formula.
+Thus, the negative translation, at the level of formulas, is a bijection from intuitionistic formulas to $\untsymb$-formulas, from positive intuitionistic formulas to positive $\urtsymb$-formulas; and from right intuitionistic formulas to $\urtsymb$-formulas.

-If we are interested in deriving in $\PIL$ logical sequents of the form $\jay^*$ only, then some obvious cuts can be applied to the grammar of proof terms of $\PIL$, yielding the following grammar $\mathcal G$ of \emph{$*$-proof terms}:\ Here the type annotations range over formulas in the $*$-fragment.

-A \emph{legal} $*$-proof term is one where $\dlv t$ is only allowed as the body of a $\lambda$-abstraction.
-Legal expressions are generated by a restricted variant of the grammar above: $\dlv t$ is forbidden as a $*$-expression \emph{per se}, but, as a compensation, we introduce a second form of $\lambda$-abstraction, $\lambda(x^N.\dlv t)$.

-There is a \emph{forgetful} map from legal $*$-terms (resp.~legal $*$-spines, legal $*$-expressions) to terms (resp.~spines, expressions) of $\LJT$ that essentially erases term decorations, and is given in detail in Appendix~\ref{app:F-LJT}.
-The negative translation only generates legal $*$-proof terms; and, since the negative translation is just a process of decoration, the forgetful map is left inverse to it: $\fgt{T^*}=T$.